mlomnitz/auau200GeVRun14Ana/README.md

 git clone git@github.com:rnc-lbl/auau200GeVRun14.git

 # Now you need to get StPicoDstMaker
-# if compiling at PDSF you need to get a klog token as below.
+# If compiling at PDSF you need to get a klog token as below.
 You don't need this step at RCF.
+# You will need to enter your RCF password.
-klog ­principal YOURRCFUSERNAME
+klog -principal YOURRCFUSERNAME
 cvs co -r Run14_AuAu200_physics offline/users/dongx/pico/source/StPicoDstMaker

 # Link all needed code under one StRoot directory: